soshanth/in-the-voice-of-silence/cause.md

 - Buy the book for yourself.

-- Gift it to your spouse, kid, friend, parents or relatives.
+- Gift it to your spouse, kids, parents, friends or relatives.

 - Give it as a return gift.